symfoni/brreg-docs/source/includes/_intro.md

 ### Blockchain

 * A peer to peer ledger, like a database.
 Writes to the blockchain is done by the user in question directly instead of a server authenticating the user and storing the data for her.
-* BrregCP is built on Ethereum which means that the underlying technology is blockchain.
+* BrregCapTable is built on Ethereum which means that the underlying technology is blockchain.
 * Any reference to blockchain, Ethereum or smart contract is a reference to this underlying technology.

 ### Smart Contracts